NREL/EP-Launch/docs/navigation.rst

 EP-Launch Groups
 ----------------

-In addition to a single persistent favorites list, EP-Launch also supports the ability to save customized lists.
+In addition to a single persistent favorites list, EP-Launch also supports the ability to save customized groups of files.
-Groups work like favorites in that they provide a quick list of locations that the user can easily select from the menu.
+Groups provide a quick list of files to run, and can be manipulated inside the application, or generated from outside.
-However, groups can hold not only folders, but also files.
-Also, groups can be saved and opened so that power users who may want a more "session-based" environment can easily manage different group files for different projects.
+Groups can be saved and opened so that power users who may want a more "session-based" environment can easily manage different group files for different projects.
-When a user selects a directory location from the groups entry, it will simply navigate to that as the new root directory.
 When a user selects a file location from the groups entry, it will navigate to that folder and attempt to select that file as well.
 The groups menu is shown here: